reggiebain/reviews-analyzer/modeling_and_results/README.md

 The distribution of our numeric features for gibberish are shown below, separated by whether or not they were actually gibberish:
 <img src="../images/gibberish_feature_dists.png" alt="drawing" width="600" margin='auto'/>

-As another check (and since it could handle numerical and categorical features), we used a random forest to track feature importances, yielding the following results:
+As another check (and since it could handle numerical and categorical features), we used a random forest to track feature importances and studied the correlations between the features (shown below):
 Feature Importance (All Features):
 |    | Feature                |   Importance |
 |---:|:-----------------------|-------------:|